HenryRabelo/android-debloat-script/README.md

 - Google Services Framework (It is used by many apps to provide functionalities.
 It should not be removed if apps require its functionality.)
 - Carrier Services (It is used to provide SMS extra functionality.
 It should not be removed due to its functionality.)
 - Android System WebView (It is used by many apps to provide web browser / services functionality.
 It should not be removed due to its functionality.)
 - Device Health Services (It is used to provide adaptable battery functionality.
-It should not be removed due to its extreme usefulness.
+It should not be removed due to its usefulness.
 Disabling its internet access through NetGuard will suffice.)
 - Android Accessibility Pack (It is used to provide accessibility options.
-It should not be removed due to its functionality.)
+It should not be removed due to its accessibility functionality.)
 - Text to Speech (It is used to transform text output into sound output.
 It probably should not be removed, since it is used for accessibility options.)

 ##### After Debloating: